google/osv-scanner/docs/github-action.md

 1. A workflow that triggers a scan with each [pull request](./github-action.md#scan-on-pull-request) and will only report new vulnerabilities introduced through the pull request.
 2. A workflow that performs a full vulnerability scan, which can be configured to scan on pushes or a [regular schedule](./github-action.md#scheduled-scans).
 The full vulnerability scan can also be configured to run [on release](./github-action.md#scan-on-release) to prevent releasing with known vulnerabilities in dependencies.

+Currently there is no prebuilt workflows for other platforms, but we welcome any contributions for this!

 ## Scan on pull request

 Scanning your project on each pull request can help you keep vulnerabilities out of your project.
 This GitHub Action compares a vulnerability scan of the target branch to a vulnerability scan of the feature branch, and will fail if there are new vulnerabilities introduced through the feature branch.
 You may choose to [prevent merging](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#require-status-checks-before-merging) if new vulnerabilities are introduced, but by default the check will only warn users.